volodymyrprokopyuk/knowledge-base/programming/node.md

 ## Reactor pattern

-- Modern OSes provide async, non-blocking IO syscalls through the **Sync Event Demultiplexer** (SED) e. g. `epoll` on Linux.
-SED watches (sync) for a set of async operations to complete and allows multiple async operations to be processed in a single thread (events demultiplexing)
+- **Sync Event Demultiplexer** (SED) = provides an OS-level syscall for async, non-blocking IO operations e. g. `epoll` on Linux.
+SED watches sync for a set of async operations to complete and allows multiple async operations to be processed in a single thread (events demultiplexing)
-- **Reactor pattern** = executes (async) a handler (app callback) for each async operation (non-blocking IO)
+- **Reactor pattern** = async executes a handler (app callback) for each async operation (non-blocking IO)
-    - App requests async operations [resource (file), opeartion (read), handler (callbback)] at SED (non-blocking)
+    - App requests async operations [resource (file), operation (read), handler (callback)] at SED (non-blocking)
     - SED watches requested async operations for completion (blocking)
     - SED enqueues [event (operation), handler (callback)] to the event queue (EQ)
     - Single-threaded event loop (EL) reads the EQ and executes handlers (app callbacks) to completion (no race conditions).
-App callbacks request more async operations at SED (when a task requests a new async operations it gives control back to the event loop; invoking an async operation always unwinds the stack back to the event loop, leaving it free to handle other requests, IO-bound)
+App callbacks request more async operations at SED
+    - When a callback requests a new async operations it gives control back to the event loop.
+Invoking an async operation always unwinds the stack back to the event loop, leaving it free to handle other requests (IO-bound)
     - EL blocks again (next EL cycle) at SED for new async operations to complete
 - **libuv** = SED + reactor (event loop + event queue) = cross-platform
-  low-level IO engine of Node.js
+  low-level IO engine for Node.js
     - High resolution clock and timers
-    - Async thread pool and synchronization
+    - Async thread pool and communication channels
     - Async child processes and signal handling
     - Async FS, TCP/UDP, DNS
-    - Async IPC via shared UNIX domain sockets
+    - Async IPC via shared UNIX domain sockets (bidirectional channels)
 - **Node.js** (async IO operations in parallel by libuv threads, sync callback code to completion in the event loop) = libuv (SED + reactor) + V8 (JavaScript runtime) + modules
 - In Node.js only async, non-blocking IO operations are **executed in parallel** by the **libuv internal IO threads**.
-Sync code inside callbacks (until next async operation) is **executed concurrently** to completion without race conditions by the single-threaded event loop
+Sync code inside callbacks (until next async operation) is **executed concurrently to completion without race conditions** by the **single-threaded event loop**
-- Node.js scales well (high throughput) when serving **large number of clients** with a **small number of threads** (the main thread running the event loop, libuv aync IO threads, CPU-intensive Worker threads).
+- Node.js scales well (high throughput) when serving **large number of clients** with a **small number of threads**: the main thread running the event loop, libuv aync IO threads, CPU-intensive Worker threads.
 Node.js scales well when processing **small async IO tasks** and **small CPU-intensive tasks**.
-  **Partition big tasks** into smaller subtasks to be processed concurrently and **minimize variation** of tasks to give feair amount of time to every client.
-  Alternatively offload CPU-intensive tasks to **Worker threads** paying communication **cost of serialization and decerialization**.
+- **Partition big tasks** into smaller sub-tasks to be processed concurrently and **minimize variation** of tasks to give fair amount of time to every client.
+Alternatively offload CPU-intensive tasks to **Worker threads** paying communication **cost of serialization and de-serialization**.
 IO threads are blocked waiting for async IO operations to complete.
-Worker threads are executed in parllel on CPU cores
+Worker threads are executed in parallel on CPU cores
     ```js
     // large blocking task
     function sumFirstN(n) {